evanx/rquery/google-authenticator.md

 const googleChartUrl = 'http://chart.googleapis.com/chart?chs=200x200&chld=M|0&cht=qr&chl=' + otpauth;
 ```

-In practice, you'll want to use an QR code rendering library, and will also need a TOTP library to verify the 6 digit token.
+In practice, you'll want to use a QR code rendering library.

+You will also need a TOTP library to verify the 6 digit token that the user reads off their Google Authenticator when they login.

 We notice on Google Authenticator, or the Chrome "Authenticator" extension or what have you, that the token changes every 30 seconds.
+At login time, the server must similarly generate the token for the current time for verification.

-Some time ago, I presented the following Java code to generate a token for a secret (i.e. user) at a given time.
+Some time ago, I presented the following Java code to similarly generate the token at login time.
+It needs the shared secret associated with the user, and the time, in 30 second intervals since the Epoch.
 ```java
 private static long getCode(byte[] secret, long timeIndex)
         throws NoSuchAlgorithmException, InvalidKeyException {